 The temperatures of each thermal layer at the three monitoring locations were also summarized for the period when the lakes were stratified using a set of box-and-whisker plots (Figure 3.5).
 Based on these plots, the temperatures at the two ends of Seton Lake differed most substantially in the epilimnion and mesolimnion layers during summer, reflecting that the inflow end of the lake is typically cooler than the outflow end due to the influence of the cool diversion inflows on these layers.
-Median summer temperatures were 12.8°C and 14.7°C in the epilimnion, and 6.6°C and 11.1°C in the mesolimnion for the inflow and outflow ends of Seton Lake in Year 8 (2020), respectively.
-The temperatures of each layer became more consistent among locations in the fall: Median temperatures were 10.3°C and 10.4°C in the epilimnion, and 7.9°C and 9.3°C in the mesolimnion for the inflow and outflow ends, respectively.
-Temperatures in the hypolimnion were quite consistent among locations and seasons (i.e., median range = 4.5°C to 7.3°C).
-The temperature ranges for each thermal layer at the outflow end of Seton Lake were very similar to the temperatures at the outflow end of Anderson Lake during each seasonal period.
+Median summer temperatures were 12.7°C and 17.2°C in the epilimnion, and 7.0°C and 12.9°C in the mesolimnion for the inflow and outflow ends of Seton Lake in Year 9 (2021), respectively.
+The temperatures of each layer became more consistent among locations in the fall: Median temperatures were 10.1°C and 9.9°C in the epilimnion, and 8.0°C and 9.8°C in the mesolimnion for the inflow and outflow ends, respectively.
+Temperatures in the hypolimnion were quite consistent among locations and seasons (i.e., median range = 4.8°C to 7.2°C).
+The temperature ranges for each thermal layer at the outflow end of Seton Lake were generally similar to the temperatures at the outflow end of Anderson Lake during each seasonal period.

 As noted in past reports, the depths of the epilimnion, metalimnion, and hypolimnion layers have varied to some extent by location and among years, within the limits of precision based on the logger depth intervals (Table 3.2).
-In Year 8 (2020), the epilimnion depth (generally represented by the yellow and red colours in Figure 3.4) extended from the surface to ~20 m depth at the outflow end of Anderson Lake, to ~17 m at the inflow end of Seton Lake, and to ~18 m at the outflow end of Seton Lake.
-The metalimnion layer (generally represented by the extent of the turquoise colour in Figure 3.4) was thickest in Anderson Lake, spanning ~9 m (from ~20 m to ~29 m below the surface), whereas it was narrower in Seton Lake (spanning ~7 m below the depths of the epilimnion layer at each end of the lake).
-The top of the hypolimnion layer was slightly shallower at the inflow end of Seton Lake (>24 m depth) than at the outflow end of either lake (>25 m or >29 m depth).
+In Year 9 (2021), the epilimnion depth (generally represented by the yellow and red colours in Figure 3.4) extended from the surface to ~15 m depth at all array locations.
+The metalimnion layer (generally represented by the extent of the turquoise colour in Figure 3.4) was thickest in Anderson Lake, spanning ~11 m (from ~15 m to ~26 m below the surface), whereas it was narrower in Seton Lake (spanning ~6 m and ~8 m below the depths of the epilimnion layer at the inflow and outflow ends, respectively).
+The top of the hypolimnion layer was slightly shallower at the inflow end of Seton Lake (>21 m depth) than at the outflow end of either lake (>23 m or >26 m depth).
 Many of these differences were consistent across the period of thermal stratification (particularly between June and October), which likely reflect effects of the colder diversion inflows and possibly differences in the aspect of the longitudinal axis of each lake (southwest to northeast for Anderson Lake, and east to west for Seton Lake) to some extent.